VincentToups/racket-lib/roguelikes/turtles-monad.md

 returning a pair containing a list with one element, a val/local-state pair, and the global state.

-Now the coup de grace, what is the find operation for this crazy monad?
+Now the coup de grace, what is the bind operation for this crazy monad?
 Well, it is similar to the bind operation for the sequence-of-state monad, _except_ we have to deal with the global state.
 Each monadic value needs to use the previously calculated